Originally written by Dan Forsythe. Updated and revised by David Issokson 8/3/25.

 “So that you’ll love me again” — Pour que tu m’aimes encore — was written by French hit machine Jean-Jacques Goldman and became Dion’s best-selling French song.
 The powerful love song spent 12 weeks at number one in France and popped up on music charts globally.

-This page on our site covers an extensive list of top Celine Dion songs.
+This page covers an extensive list of top Celine Dion songs.

 Vanessa Paradis, 1998